exercism/DEPRECATED.help.exercism.io/app/pages/process/installing-the-cli-on-mac.md

 ## Manual Installation

+This is described in detail in [this video tutorial](https://www.youtube.com/watch?v=TCT4eHGwfaE).

 If you have neither `curl` nor `wget` then you'll need to [get the latest release](https://github.com/exercism/cli/releases/latest) from GitHub.

 To figure out which processor architecture your computer has, open Terminal.app and type in the following command: